tracyxjy/GCD_HW3/CodeBook.md

 Variable Description
 --------------------
-The tidy data includes the following variables:
+The tidy data includes in total of 69 variables:

-1. "Data_Des": describe data from the test data (as "test") or the training data (as "train")
+1. "Data_Des": describe data source from the test data (as "test") or the training data (as "train")
 2. "Subject": number 1-30 identifying the volunteers performing the experiment
-3. "Activity": one of 6 physical activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
-These are defined in the 'activity_labels.txt' file provided.
+3. "Activity": one of 6 physical activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.

-Averages of the following metrics, with the following naming rules:
+4. The rest of 66 variables follow name convention as: <'t'/'f'><'Body'/'Gravity'><'Acc'/'Gryo'><''/Jerk><''/Mag><''/'-XYZ'>
+    • begin with:
-• begins with 't' <-> Time Domain signals
+        - 't' <-> Time Domain signals

-•begins with 'f' <-> Frequency Domain signals
+        - 'f' <-> Frequency Domain signals

-•Acc <-> Acceleration signals
+    • follow with:

-•Gyro <-> Gyroscope signals
+        - 'Body'   <-> body signals
+        - 'Gravity'<-> gravity signals
+    • follow with:

-•Body <-> Body signals
+        - 'Acc'    <-> accelerometer signals

-•Gravity <-> gravity signals
+        - 'Gyro'   <-> gyroscope signals
+    • follow with:
+        - ''       <-> none

-•Jerk <-> Jerk signals
+        - 'Jerk'   <-> Jerk signals
+    • follow with:
+        - ''       <-> none

-•Mag <-> magnitude of signals by Euclidean Norm
+        - 'Mag'    <-> the magnitude of signals using the Euclidean norm

-•mean <-> Mean

-•std <-> Standard Deviation

-•X <-> the axis of the measurement is X axis
+    • follow with:
+        - ''       <-> none
+        - '-XYZ'   <-> denote 3-axial signals in the X, Y and Z directions
+    • follow with:

-• Y <-> the axis of the measurement is Y axis
+        - '_mean'  <-> the mean value of the signal
-• Z <-> the axis of the measurement is Z axis
+        - '_std'   <-> the standard deviation of the signal

-alt text
+The complete list of variables of each feature vector is available in 'features.txt'